Funeral Costs in Colorado | 2026 Guide

 Fortunately, the Federal Trade Commission’s ‘Funeral Law’ applies in Colorado, and this means that apart from a funeral home has to provide you with a General Price List (GPL) that clearly itemizes each charge, you also have the right to purchase a casket from a third party supplier, and you do NOT have to purchase it directly from the funeral home.

-Purchasing a casket from a third party can significantly reduce the cost of the casket.
+Purchasing a casket from a third party can significantly reduce its cost.
 Typically, funeral homes mark up the caskets that they retail by around 500%.
 In contrast, with the likes of Walmart and Costco entering the casket sales market, it is possible to purchase a casket online for as little as $995.
 Your funeral home has to accept your casket, and in most cases, caskets can be ordered online and delivered directly to your funeral home the next day.

 Purchasing burial insurance in Colorado, pre-planning a funeral, and pre-need policies

-It can save a lot of worry and stress if funeral plans are already in place for the family.
-These days, it is not just the burden of having to make decisions about what kind of funeral arrangements to make, causing family disagreements.
+It can save a lot of worry and stress if the family’s funeral plans are already in place.
+These days, it is not just the burden of deciding on funeral arrangements, but also the cause of family disagreements.
 Still, the financial burden of the responsibility for paying for a funeral can be crippling.

 Making arrangements ahead of time can make it easier all around.
-This can be done by researching locally what funeral services are available, deciding what kind of service you wish to opt for, making your wishes known to your family, and putting aside the monies.
+This can be done by researching locally which funeral services are available, deciding which service you wish to choose, making your wishes known to your family, and setting aside the money.

 Or you can take it a step further and purchase a pre-need funeral plan or burial insurance.
 Insurance companies nationwide can provide burial Insurance, and many funeral homes in Colorado are also licensed to sell pre-need plans, which are held in trust.

 This basically means you are paying for your funeral on “layaway.”
-It does ensure your wishes are taken care of and alleviates the family of the decision-making and the financial responsibility.
+It ensures your wishes are taken care of and alleviates the family of the decision-making and financial responsibility.

-Another option is to define your wishes, make out a simple funeral or cremation plan, complete the necessary authorization forms ahead of time, and put aside the appropriate funds to cover your funeral wishes in a Payable on Death (P.O.D.) bank account.
+Another option is to define your wishes, draft a simple funeral or cremation plan, complete the necessary authorization forms in advance, and set aside the funds to cover your funeral expenses in a Payable on Death (P.O.D.) bank account.
 Your named beneficiaries can access the funds immediately upon death without probate to carry out your funeral wishes.

 To learn more, visit our article on Making a Funeral Plan with a Totten Trust Bank Account to Keep Your Funds Secure.